Monthly Archives: December 2008

 Selling our past to the highest bidder

 SAFE Board Member Elizabeth Gilgan will organize a colloquium at the AIA Meeting entitled “Selling our past to the highest bidder: a global snapshot of antiquities in the art market” on January 9, 1:30 to 4:30 pm.
 We hope you can attend.
 Abstract: In December 2007 Sotheby’s, the second oldest auction house in the world, sold an unprovenienced archaeological object for a record breaking price of 57.2 million US dollars.
 This price is even more astonishing given that the object is only 3.25 inches tall.
 When such record prices are to be found in the art market, it makes one question the strength of legislation that protects antiquities.
-While archaeologists know that sites are being looted and that unprovenienced cultural material is being sold all over the world, they still need to prove to the art collectors ...(MORE ...)
+While archaeologists know that sites are being looted and that unprovenienced cultural material is being sold all over the world, they still need to prove ...(MORE ...)

 Milken Institute report proposes "market-based solutions" to combat looting